Regulation of postal services and electronic communications

 - The postal services meets set quality standards

 - A basic level of service is provided.
-This includes:

 - A registered items service